cjavad/dtu-02158-concurrent-programming/MandatoryAssigment1/REPORT.md

 Running the program with the same number of threads as tasks showed a continuing increase in performance when the task/thread count increased above the previous point where performance stopped increasing on the laptop CPU.
 This was expected and follows the same pattern previously seen, where the performance continues to increase as long as the CPU has enough hyper-threads.

 Varying the number of tasks with the number of threads however leads to different results that aren't really seen that well in problem 4.
 It follows the same trend where the speedup increases based off of the minimum between the tasks and threads.
 Where it differs (or more correctly is much more visible in the data) is with 16 threads or greater, where when the number of tasks increases above the number of threads, the performance continues to increase significantly.
 This could be because there are some threads that get postponed by the OS scheduler and take longer to finish or some data inputs for tasks taking longer to process than others, and splitting the data up into more tasks allows it to be better distributed based off of which threads are currently running, allowing it to better adapt to the real world execution conditions of the program.

 ## Conclusion

-The program we have measured and modeled on for this occasion is somewhat close to a 100% CPU busy program which means how fast it is really depends on the amount of CPU there is available.
+The program we have measured and modelled on for this occasion is somewhat close to a 100% CPU busy program which means how fast it is really depends on the amount of CPU there is available.

 Using Java standard library features such as Threads and Futures we can express the given work load in a way that can be performed independently of each other, allowing primarily Java and our operating system to run more of our code at once.